thesz/wco-bdd/README.md

     g1.t = g2.f AND g2.t = g3.t AND g1.f = g3.f;
 ```

+It may be possible to extend algorithm to non-quijoins, though.
+We can use hashing to buckets for ordering operations, etc.

 ### Not much time

 This is my weekend project, literally done in a weekend.
 As I have mainly weekends to work over here, it may take some